yamilbknsu/yamilbknsu/README.md

 <!-- I aim to develop scalable, modular pipelines that empower both scientists and practitioners to tackle real-world challenges — from infrastructure resilience to environmental modeling. -->

----

 ## 🔭 Featured Projects

 I am currently a part of the Behavior and Advanced Mobility Group at the U.S. National Renewable Energy Laboratory (NREL).
-Projects in which I participated as part of a development team at NREL are tagged with a ⚡
+NREL projects are tagged with a ⚡

 **Tags**
 - 🌍 Geospatial Applications